Estimated reading time: 17 minutes

-As well, everyone’s knowledge about financial management in Canada differs based on experience.
+Everyone’s knowledge about financial management in Canada also differs based on experience.

 Going from a high due to a new career move and house purchase, we all needed to pay off debt, start a family and live happily ever after.